-3 EMBRACE THE ACT OF GUIDED PLAY
+EMBRACE THE ACT OF GUIDED PLAY

 According to Alison Gopnik, psychology professor at the University of California, playing teaches us how to deal with the unexpected.
-Makerspaces provide environments where children are encouraged to discover on their own terms, giving them the agency to solve problems in unique and interesting ways by augmenting the learning classroom.
+Makerspaces provide environments where children are encouraged to discover on their own terms, giving them the agency to solve problems in unique and interesting ways by augmenting classroom learning.
 By allowing students to explore through the act of play, they will naturally develop a passion for what they're learning.

-4 INTRODUCE ROLE MODELS INTO YOUR CURRICULUM
+INTRODUCE ROLE MODELS INTO YOUR CURRICULUM

 According to Opportunity Insights, children who are exposed to innovation at an early age are more likely to become inventors when they grow up.
-16 When students are introduced to relatable, innovative role models, such as National Inventors Hall of Fame® (NIHF) Inductees, they are better able to realize that they too can invent.
-By working alongside students and providing them with support when they need it, educators also have the opportunity to become an inspiring presence and model the behavior of a problem solver.
+When students are introduced to relatable, innovative role models, such as National Inventors Hall of Fame Inductees, they are better able to realize that they too can invent.
+By working alongside students and providing them with support when they need it, educators also have the opportunity to be an inspiring presence and model the behavior of a problem solver.

-5 DON'T BE AFRAID OF LARGER PROJECTS
+DON'T BE AFRAID OF LARGER PROJECTS

 Kimberlee Burris, a second-grade teacher at Barbara Morgan STEM Academy in Idaho, believes in the importance of instilling a maker mindset in children.
-As a facilitator of NIHF's STEM Maker Lab program, she has been impressed with her students' ability to develop unique solutions.
+As a facilitator of National Inventor Hall of Fame education programs, she has been impressed with her students' ability to develop unique solutions.
 For educators looking for ways to best make use of their makerspaces, she suggests that teachers not shy away from promoting long-term projects.
 "It is better to do less and go deeper with the process than try and do a lot of quick things," Burris said.
-Because time in makerspaces is often limited, she also suggests that educators "have a system to store materials and have clear expectations about kids being involved in the cleanup and management of materials."
+Because time in makerspaces is often limited, she also suggests that educators "have a system to store materials and have clear expectations about kids being involved in the cleanup and management of